 - Sec.1.
 The State or Area Director shall oversee all tournaments within their defined area to assure that proper administration is being applied at all times. - Sec.2.
 Amounts to be charged as entry fees for such tournaments shall be left up to the discretion of the State or Area Director. - Sec.3.
 The number of trophies and awards and amount of travel monies to be awarded will be left up to the discretion of the State or Area Director - Sec.4.
+Tournaments that offer separate, unequal brackets may not be placed as equal following the event.
+For example, a 16-team tournament where teams are seeded out of pool play into separate 8 team brackets may have only 1 tournament champion.
+The winner of the "silver" bracket shall be the 9th place team. - Sec.5.
 Each state will use a "Direct Berth" system whereby the number of berths to World Series from qualifying tournaments shall be determined by the following based on the number of participating teams in the tournament: